newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 ```

 The way `PostView` works is that it expects a URL in the format `post/{id}`.
 The `id` is extracted from the URL and is used to call the `getPost(id)` function we defined in `post.service.ts`.
 If a post is found, it gets displayed.
-Otherwise an error message is displayed if the post is not found.
+Otherwise, an error message is displayed if the post is not found.
 Let's replace the code in `post-view.component.html` first before we test the new code:

 ```html
 <h2 class="ui header">